 A: The mission of GableStage is to provide the South Florida community with classical, contemporary and new theatrical productions of artistic excellence.
 Like the best regional theaters in America, they challenge their multicultural audiences with innovative productions that entertain as well as examine today’s issues and ideas.
 By emphasizing nontraditional casting and employing the best of our local creative force, GableStage commits itself to meeting the needs of our diverse community.
 Additionally, GableStage mentors and advances local actors, directors, designers and technicians by providing them with opportunities to achieve artistic acclaim in this region.
-GableStage’s work has ranged from producing “Choir Boys,” the first Miami production of the work of Academy Award-winning playwright Tarell Alvin McCraney to Shakespeare’s “The Tempest,” being produced this season with FIU as its educational touring program to 25 high schools.
+GableStage’s work has ranged from producing “Choir Boys,” the first Miami production of the work of Academy Award-winning playwright Tarell Alvin McCraney to Shakespeare’s “The Tempest,” produced in 2017-2018 with FIU as its educational touring program to 25 high schools.
 The excellence of these productions has been recognized in consistently excellent critical reviews and by the company’s receiving 60 Carbonell awards for its outstanding work.

 Q: Will the name GableStage change once they are no longer based in Coral Gables?